-HEADQUARTERS FIRE DEFARTMENT, 137 AND 159 EAST SIXTY-SEVENTH STREET, NEW YORK, June 14, 1889.
+HEADQUARTERS FIRE DEPARTMENT, 157 AND 159 EAST SIXTY-SEVENTH STREET, NEW YORK, 1605 14, 1889.

 SEALED PROPOSALS FOR FURNISHING THE materials and labor, and doing the work required in building the Engine and all auxiliary machinery for New Floating Engine for this Department will be received by the Board of Commissioners at the head of the Fire Department, at the office of said Department, Nos.
-157 and 150 East Sixty-seventh street, in the City of New York, until 100 o'clock A. M. Wednesday, June 26, 1880, at which time and place they will be publicly opened by the head of said Department and read.
+137 and 150 East Sixty-seventh street, in the City of New York, until to o'clock a. st. Wednesday, June 26, 1886, at which time and place they will be publicly opened by the head of said Department and read.

-For information as to the amount and kind of work to be done, bidders are referred to "Schedule D" and the "General Clauses" and "Steam Trials" clauses of the specifications and to the drawings, all of which form a part of these propos
+For information as to the amount and kind of work to be done, bidders are referred to "Schedule D" and the "General Clauses" and "Steam Trials" clauses of the specifications and to the drawings, all of which form a part of these proposals.